elijahsamuels/rosie/README.md

 - deploy
 	- currently nothing
 	- need to add a way to get this to automatically deploy to a host.
 Cloudflare?

+### TODO:
+- pages/components to add:
+	- tricks to learn
+- add server (or something) to store state of likes